The geometry of 2-calibrated manifolds: The local approximately holomorphic theory

 \end{definition}

 The existence of approximately holomorphic (resp.
-Darboux) charts adapted to $G$ is straightforward.
-Once we have approximately holomorphic (resp.
+Darboux) charts adapted to $G$ is straightforward: once we have approximately holomorphic (resp.
 Darboux) charts, we compose with a unitary transformation sending $G$ to $\mathbb{C}^g$ at the origin.

-Given a $2$-calibrated submanifold $(M,D)\hookrightarrow (P,\Omega)$, in order to select coordinates charts \emph{adapted to $M$} we fix a distribution $T^{||}M$ defined in a tubular neighborhood of $M$ as follows: the neighborhood is defined by flowing a little bit the geodesics normal to $M$.
+Given a 2-calibrated submanifold $(M,D)\hookrightarrow (P,\Omega)$, in order to select coordinate charts adapted to $M$ we fix a distribution $T^{||}M$ defined in a tubular neighborhood of $M$ as follows: the neighborhood is defined by flowing a little bit the geodesics normal to $M$.
 For each point $y$ in the neighborhood, let $x\in M$ be the starting point of the unique geodesic normal to $M$ through $y$.
-Then $T^{||}_yM$ is the result of parallel translating $T_xM$ along the geodesic.
+Then $T^{||}_yM$ is the result of parallel transport of $T_xM$ along that geodesic.